SKGleba/IMCUnlock/pd0-spoof/README.md

 ![ref1](https://pbs.twimg.com/media/Dh5tsVFXkAIl9Xw.jpg)

-It was made for IMCUnlock(ed) PSVitas
+It was made for IMCUnlock(ed) PSVitas.

 For enso users - all bgm is back.

 For non-enso users - no default shell BGM, but the rest is back.

 # Installation:
 1) Download and install the provided VPK file.
 2) Open your main tai config (i.e ux0:tai/config.txt)